Psychtoolbox-3/psychtoolbox-3.github.com/docs/Screen-OpenMovie.md

 querying 'count' can significantly increase the execution time of this command.
 'aspectRatio' Pixel aspect ratio of pixels in the video frames.
 Typically 1.0
 for square pixels.
+'hdrStaticMetaData' A struct with HDR static metadata of the movie, if the movie
+has HDR metadata attached and your system supports parsing of HDR metadata.
+This
+requires [[GStreamer](GStreamer)][(GStreamer)]((GStreamer)) version 1.18 or later, and note that not all video codecs may
+support parsing of HDR metadata.
+hdrStaticMetaData.Valid is 1 if the movie has HDR metadata, 0 if none is
+available or parsing is not supported by your system.
+All other returned HDR
+properties are compatible with (and in the format of) the function
+[PsychHDR](PsychHDR)('HDRMetadata').
+Type 'PsychHDR [HDRMetadata](HDRMetadata)?' for details.
+The structure also reports some fields reported by [[GStreamer](GStreamer)][(GStreamer)]((GStreamer)) movie codecs, but
+not exclusive to HDR movies: 'Colorimetry', 'LimitedRange', 'YUVRGBMatrixType',
+'PrimariesType', 'EOTFType', 'Format', and 'Depth'.
 If you want to play multiple movies in succession with lowest possible delay
 inbetween the movies then you can ask PTB to load a movie in the background
 while another movie is still playing: Call this function with the 'async' flag